olarcheveque/twistranet/README.txt

 More informations
 =================

-You can get other informations in the docs folder inside this package about:
+You can get other informations in the "docs" folder inside this package about:

 - installing/upgrading/uninstalling twistranet with PIP (quick and clean)